RolandBurrows/sudokuru/README.md

 Implementation:
 - [X] Find starting row/column by calculating which one has the greatest number of pre-filled items.
-- [ ] Find starting index (via the most filled complementary slice relative to the prime slice)
+- [X] Find starting index (via the most filled complementary slice relative to the prime slice).
-- [X] Find any naked singles (only one digit remains possible to be placed in a cell)
+- [X] Find any naked singles (only one digit remains possible to be placed in a cell) within rows/columns.
+- [ ] Find any naked singles within 9x9 puzzle sub-boxes.
-- [ ] Find any hidden singles (only one digit can be inferred to be placed in a cell)
+- [ ] Find any hidden singles (only one digit can be inferred to be placed in a cell) within rows/columns.
+- [ ] Find any hidden singles within 9x9 puzzle sub-boxes.
 - [ ] Naked / Hidden pairs, triplets, qauds.

 Scaling Solutions: